sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 Unlike a single instruction, it's highly program dependent how a basic block interacts with rest of the program.
 Unlike a function, it is not clear what those program specific interfaces are.
 And these interfaces have to be created at an intermediate-representation level.
 To make matters worse, these interfaces are intermediate-repesentation specific.
-If you target a specific optimization (say -O1), your pass will probably need updating for a different optimization.
+There can be many intermediate-representations with different instruction patterns of the same source code, and your pass will need to take this into account.
 This is all great, if you're focusing on the compiler optimizations.
-But for a hardware accelerator simulation nothing can be worse; now you are entangled in the compiler optimization with the simulator for performance.
+But for a hardware accelerator simulation nothing can be worse; now you need to be aware of coverage at the intermediate-representation level for simulator performance.

 ## Replacing chains of instructions
-One way to strike the middle ground provided by basic blocks, without the baggage from a particular compiler optimization, is to critically select a set of instructions to replace that gives you sufficient coarseness in granularity but also decouples from the intermediate representation.
+One way to strike the middle ground provided by basic blocks, without having to create optimizations applicable for different code patterns of the same design, is to critically select a set of instructions to replace that gives you sufficient coarseness in granularity but also decouples from the intermediate representation.